by dreameredeemer, published

 Warning!
 The order 4 model is scaled to use as much of the ABP as possible--be sure the wiring on the front right of the platform is secured close.
 Print with caution.
 Order 4 barely prints with a stepper driven extruder; at the given scale, expect these to be rather fragile...
 OTOH, a broken order 4 model becomes 4 order 3 models, so all is not lost.

 Liked ByView All

 Sierpinski Tetrahedron by dreameredeemer is licensed under the Creative Commons - Attribution - Share Alike license.

-We're sure dreameredeemer would love to see what you've printed - take a photo and share it on Thingiverse as a Make.
+We're sure dreameredeemer would love to see what you've printed.
+Please document your print and share a Make with the community.

 To post a Make simply visit this Thing again and click I Made One to start uploading your photo.
 It’s even easier to post a Make via the Thingiverse Mobile app (available via Google Play and Apple App Store).